spiral/docs/docs/en/http/request-response.md

 }
 ```

-This approach used to map incoming data into Request Filter.
+This approach is used to map the incoming data into Request Filter.

 > **Note**
 > You must activate `Spiral\Bootloader\Security\FiltersBootloader` in order to access `Spiral\Filters\InputInterface`.

 ## Generate Response

-You can return an instance of `Psr\Http\Message\ResponseInterface` from your controller, and it will be sent directly to
+You can return the instance `Psr\Http\Message\ResponseInterface` from your controller, and it will be sent directly to
 the user.

 ```php